Zellim-Project/Back-end-Challenge/README.md

 - CI/CD
 - Upload to one Cloud Service (AWS, GCP, Azure, Vercel, OVH)

-_The communication between microservices you can do how you prefer_
+_The communication between microservices you can do however you prefer_

 ## Project details